 Higher Ed »

 NASHVILLE – The House State Government Subcommittee is scheduled this week to hear legislation intended to improve oversight, legislative involvement, and transparency over the state’s outsourcing process.
-HB944, introduced last [&hellip
+HB944, introduced last year and studied extensively

 Read More »TSEA’s 5-point legislative agenda for 2018

 Tomorrow (Tuesday, January 9, 2018) the 110th General Assembly reconvenes in Nashville for the 2018 legislative session.
-This year, TSEA is gearing up for a major grassroots campaign to help [&hellip
+This year, TSEA is gearing up for a major grassroots campaign to help shape the debate for

 Read More »Press Release: TSEA applauds University of Tennessee’s decision to opt out of outsourcing

 NASHVILLE – TSEA applauds the decision by the University of Tennessee’s four campuses to opt out of the facilities management contract with Jones Lang Lasalle.
-According to statements recently released [&hellip
+According to statements recently released by each of the

 Read More »NEWS RELEASE – TSEA: Opt Out of Outsourcing